Do you find yourself wishing you could get more for all the money you’re spending on a financial advisor?

 Your financial advisor can even use the notes and upload features on each asset row to make financial recommendations and help clarify any confusing areas of your assets.

-Manage All Asset Types from a Single Dashboard
+Manage All Assets and Accounts from a Single Dashboard

-As we mentioned, Kubera can track any — and we mean any — asset type.
+As we mentioned, Kubera can track any — and we mean any — asset and account type.

-Track and manage your traditional assets, such as your bank and brokerage accounts.
+Track and manage your traditional assets, such as your bank and brokerage accounts (see which financial account types we integrate with here).

 Even track and manage your digital assets, such as your cryptocurrency, domains, trademarks, digital businesses, and beyond.